dunglas/mercure/README.md

 ### What's the Difference Between Mercure and Web Push?

-The [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) is [mainly designed](https://developers.google.com/web/fundamentals/push-notifications/) to send [notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) to devices currently not connected to the application.
+The [Push API](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) is a simplex protocol [mainly designed](https://developers.google.com/web/fundamentals/push-notifications/) to send [notifications](https://developer.mozilla.org/en-US/docs/Web/API/Notifications_API) to devices currently not connected to the application.
 In most implementations, the size of the payload to dispatch is very limited, and the messages are sent through the proprietary APIs and servers of the browsers' and operating systems' vendors.

-On the other hand, Mercure is designed to send live updates to devices currently connected to the web or mobile app.
+On the other hand, Mercure is a duplex protocol designed to send live updates to devices currently connected to the web or mobile app.
 The payload is not limited, and the message goes directly from your servers to the clients.

-In summary, use the Push API to send notifications to offline users (that will be available in Chrome, Android and iOS's notification centers), and use Mercure to receive live updates when the user is using the app.
+In summary, use the Push API to send notifications to offline users (that will be available in Chrome, Android and iOS's notification centers), and use Mercure to receive and publish live updates when the user is using the app.

 ## Resources